kAOSJK/WILDENGINE/docs/index.md

 * A string named "text" that is the text to display on player's screen.

 Note that you have to add your first part's key for each chapter in the [entry_keys key](#chapter-entry-part) in the settings.
+Note that you the game can only display ASCII characters, so pay attention writting characters on the "text" key on your part.

 ```
 "story": [